ferdaousbouzaiene/ferdaousbouzaiene.github.io/index.md

 I’m a data scientist passionate about building useful models, cleaning messy datasets, and turning insights into action.
 Whether it’s recommending your next favorite dish or analyzing product trends, I love connecting data to real-world problems.

 I specialize in machine learning, data science, and storytelling.
+(disclaimer: I like emojis :/ so there will be plenty of them :3)
 ---

 ## 🛠️ Skills Matrix